 Old-school roots may cringe at riding 30c tires on the road.
 Riding skinny, inflated to maximum high pressure, was the way to go.
 It’s about time to join the 21st Century and adopt the engineering and research that has gone into wheel aerodynamics and tubeless technology.

-Research shows that wider tubeless tires, run at lower pressures, are not only faster but more comfortable too.
+Research shows that the wider tubeless tires that run at lower pressures are not only faster but more comfortable too.
 Before you jump onto the tubeless bandwagon, there are some things you need to know.
 After all, tubeless is a different beast altogether.

 Today’s road bike disc brakes have roots in motorcycles and mountain bikes.
 While more technically challenging for amateurs to service and maintain, disc brakes perform in all weather, road, and trail conditions.

 Disc brakes are now ridden in the pro peloton, but is this purely at the demand of bicycle manufacturers or a natural progression thanks to their reliability?

 What about the added weight?
 Although the road cycling community has yet to respond to these questions, road disc brakes are here to stay.

 Have you seen any new road bikes with caliper brakes recently?
 I doubt so.

 More reading : Metal vs Resin Brake Pads

 With the onset of disc brakes and the extreme forces, they transmit to the frame and fork when in use, the slender and pliable quick-release roadies know and love are being relegated to retirement in favor of thru-axles.

 Perhaps one reason some pros aren’t fans of disc brakes lies in the extra time thru-axles require for wheel changes as compared to QRs, but that’s not a game-changer for most of us.